Xelus22/LoLSocWebpage/_drafts/articles/gangplank-the-saltwater-scourge.md

 }

 /* Position the "next button" to the right */
-.next {
+.nextbut {
   right: 0;
   border-radius: 3px 0 0 3px;
 }

-/* On hover, add a black background color with a little bit see-through */ .prev:hover, .next:hover {
+/* On hover, add a black background color with a little bit see-through */ .prev:hover, .nextbut:hover {
   background-color: rgba(0,0,0,0.8);
 }